Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Once the model is added to the Model Registry you can:

-* Go to the Artifacts section of the run detail page, click the model, and then click the model version at the top right to view the version you created.
+* Go to the "Artifacts" section of the run detail page, click the model, and then click the model version at the top right to view the version you created.

 |